kfmatovic716/USED-CAR-PRICING/README.md

 <img src="/images/ridge_features.png"/>
 <img src="/images/lasso_features.png"/>

-# RECOMMENDATIONS
+# RECOMMENDATIONS TO CLIENT

 Based on the model results, car manufacturer is the most influential factor driving used car prices.
-The data indicates that brands such as Ferrari, Tesla, Aston Martin, Datsun, and Alfa Romeo command significantly higher prices.
-Having these premium and distinctive brands in your dealership can greatly enhance its appeal and position it as a high-demand destination for discerning buyers seeking exclusive inventory."
+The data shows that premium brands such as Ferrari, Tesla, Aston Martin, Datsun, and Alfa Romeo consistently command higher prices.
+Stocking these high-end and distinctive brands can significantly boost a dealership’s appeal, attracting discerning buyers seeking exclusive inventory.

+Another important factor is mileage.
+Cars with lower odometer readings are typically priced higher than those with high mileage.
+Prioritizing vehicles with less wear and tear can improve both margins and customer satisfaction.

+Vehicle age also plays a major role—newer models (more recent years) are associated with higher prices.
+Similarly, car condition has a strong impact.
+Dealerships can charge a premium for vehicles that are in excellent, like-new, or good condition, making reconditioning efforts a potentially profitable strategy.

+# FUTURE RECOMMENDATIONS REGARDING DATA QUALITY

+While outliers in the target variable (price) were removed during preprocessing, many features—particularly manufacturer still contain extreme values.
+These remaining outliers can skew the results and negatively affect model performance.

+To improve the accuracy of future models:

+Limit or treat outliers across all features, not just the target.

+Ensure more complete and consistent data for key variables like year, odometer, and condition.

+Reducing outlier impact may lead to better evaluation metrics such as lower MAE (Mean Absolute Error), which was relatively high in this analysis.

+Improving data quality will not only enhance model performance but also provide more actionable insights for pricing and inventory decisions.